FAQs for Just Roughin' It

 What's included in the price of a Just Roughin' It trip?

 Almost all Arizona day and multi-day hiking or backpacking trips include roundtrip transportation from Phoenix and/or Flagstaff.
-All Yosemite multi-day backpacking trips include roundtrip transportation from Fresno or Oakhurst.
+All Yosemite multi-day backpacking trips include roundtrip transportation from Fresno or Oakhurst and Olympic multi-day backpacking trips include transportation to and from the trailhead from Port Angeles.
 All of our hiking and backpacking trips, whether Grand Canyon, Yosemite or Olympic, include all necessary gear (tent - double occupancy, sleeping bag, bag liner, air mattress, mess kit, headlamp, trekking poles, backpack, 3 liters of water carrying capacity) certified guide, permits and fees and all meals and snacks while on the trail.
 Tips for your awesome guides are NOT included in the price.

 Why does a Just Roughin' It trip cost more than the other guide services?